shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Command line.md

 Use prefix * to wait until the script ends.
 Use prefix ** to wait until the script ends and capture its [ATask.WriteResult]() text.
 To capture **Console.Write** text, instead compile the script to .exe and run the .exe file.

 The exit code of this program when it waits is the script's exit code.
 To set it the script can use **Environment.ExitCode**.
-When does not wait, the exit code normally is 0.
-When fails to run (script not found, contains errors, etc), the exit code is a negative value.
+When does not wait, the exit code is the process id of the script.
+When fails to run (script not found, contains errors, etc), the exit code is < 0.

 This program starts the editor process if not running.
 To start editor and don't execute a script, use command line `/e`.
 It is slightly faster way to start editor process as administrator.